Pact

 NZ Context

-Pact is gaining adoption in NZ fintech and SaaS companies with microservices architectures.
-Xero has publicly discussed contract testing as part of their quality strategy.
-For NZ teams moving from monoliths to microservices, Pact is often introduced after the first "integration test nightmare" incident.
-It requires organisational buy-in because both consumer and provider teams must participate.
+Pact is gaining traction among NZ fintech and SaaS companies that have moved to microservices architectures.
+Large NZ SaaS organisations — particularly those with globally distributed engineering teams — have publicly discussed contract testing as part of their quality strategy.
+For NZ teams transitioning from monoliths to microservices, Pact is typically introduced after the first "integration test nightmare" incident where a provider change silently broke a consumer in production.
+It requires genuine organisational buy-in because both consumer and provider teams must participate — which makes QA engineers who can champion the workflow across team boundaries particularly valuable in NZ job interviews.

 Alternatives